Writing Good Commit Messages: A Practical Guide

 The commit command is used to save changes to a local repository after staging in Git.
 However, before you can save a change in Git, you have to tell Git which changes you want to save as you might have made tons of changes.
 A great way to do that is by adding a commit message to identify your changes.

 - -m <message>

 This option sets the commit's message.

 git add static/admin/config.yml git commit -m "Setup multiple roles for netlify-cms git gateway"

-git commit -a "Setup multiple roles for netlify-cms git gateway"
+git commit -a -m "Add a new role for netlify-cms git gateway"

 This option rewrites the very last commit with any currently staged changes or a new commit message and should only be performed on commits that have not been pushed to a remote repository, yet.